 The estimate should clearly describe, in writing, all charges for services the mover will perform.
 Make sure the estimate is signed by the mover.
 Do not accept oral estimates.

 The bill of lading is a contract between you and the mover and a receipt of your belongings.
 You should be given a partially completed copy of the bill of lading before the mover leaves the residence at origin.

 The inventory is the receipt showing each item you shipped and its condition.
-Be sure you receive a written copy of the inventory after your household goods are loaded, and that you agree with its description of your household goods' condition
+Be sure you receive a written copy of the inventory after your household goods are loaded and that you agree with its description of your household goods' condition.

 Aging In Place

+If you want to learn more, visit our Aging in place section.
 Once you have an idea of the changes needed in the home, it is time to discuss the changes with a contractor/builder in your area.
-Below is a list of of such providers in your area.
+See our list of Alaska Aging In Place Specialists.

 State Department of Insurance

+Insurance regulations differ from state to state.
+Need help with an insurance company provider?
 Want to know who writes Medigap insurance in your state?